Blqtent/Raven-BPlusPlusPlus/ReadMe.md

 How To Setup The Workspace Yourself?
 Download The SRC,
 Put The SRC In Some Random Folder,
-Open CMD In The Folder's Path & Type " gradlew --debug setupDevWorkspace idea genIntellijRuns build " Open The Project In Intellij (Not Eclipse)
+Open CMD In The Folder's Path & Type " gradlew SetupDecompWorkspace && build" Open The Project In Intellij (Not Eclipse)

 FAQ: